lokearm/armchar-swish/docs/CLI Design.md

 + [ ] Virtues/Flaws taken more than once #cli/selected
 	+ [ ] Test a character with Silent Magic twice
 	+ [ ] Test a character with two different Art affinities
++ [ ] Covenant name does not show because the covenant data is not included when inferring character data  #cli/selected #bug

 # Usage Notes